patrickliem/isa406-project/README.md

 This repository contains the code that will be used for Purple Blue Team's Spring 2020 ISA 406 project.

+# How to test the code
+Simply run samplePage.html.
+The test files directory are there for reference, so you can see what a correct solution should look like.
+In order to change the test case, change line 10 of driver.js.
+Currently, we have two test cases available.

 # Project Information

 ## Test files directory